NexusSW/lxd-common/README.md

 ## Installation

 > **NOTE:** Versions < 0.10 are considered pre-release while Version 0.9.8 is considered the first stable pre-release.
-Make sure when filing bug reports that you are on at least 0.9.8 and upgrade to 0.10+ as soon as it is possible and available (imminent).
+Make sure when filing issues that you are on at least 0.9.8 and upgrade to 0.10+ as soon as it is possible and available (imminent).

 Add this line to your application's Gemfile: